stantaov/Data-Engineering/Data Modeling with Cassandra/README.md

 # Project Overview

+The goal of the project was to create a data model with NoSQL Apache Cassandra, create database and tables and load data.
+In this project, I applied what I learned on data modelling with Apache Cassandra and completed an ETL pipeline using Python.

+# ETL Pipeline

-In this project, you'll apply what you've learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
-To complete the project, you will need to model your data by creating tables in Apache Cassandra to run queries.
-You are provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.
+The part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables was provided.
+The provided project template takes care of all the imports and provides a structure for an ETL pipeline that I needed to process this data.

+# Requested Data Analysis

+I had to create the data tables in Apache Cassandra based on the queries and the queries are based on the customer's request for data.
+The completed data model can be examined in the Project_1B_Data_Modeling_with_Cassandra.ipynb Jupyter Notebook.